ATHLETICS CARNIVAL POSTPONED

 Thank you to all parents, staff and students who have made my welcome as College Principal so seamless.
-The enthusiasm and passion for learning has been evident in the initial conversations I have had with our students across Years 7- 10.
-They are wonderful group of young men and I look forward to getting to know them all individually in the years to come.
+The enthusiasm and passion for learning has been evident in the initial conversations I have had with our students across Years 7- 11.
+They are wonderful group of young men and women I look forward to getting to know them all individually.

 As Principal I recognise how integral it is that we as a community put forth a strong vision that imbues the Catholic traditions of the College including the centrality of its Marist charism as an imperative.
 With this as foundation ensure that we develop our professional teaching and learning environment and pastoral care structure that offers young people consistency, responsibility and the opportunity to challenge them to reach their potential and fulfil the plan God has for them.
 As a Catholic school leader this vision is at the heart of our mission and faith.
 Our Catholic identity is the defining characteristic of our schools- it sets the paradigm for engagement and presents us the opportunity as a community, students, staff and parents building strong relationships that evoke the key tenets of the Marist charism - presence, family spirit, simplicity and hard-work.
 The College motto ‘-'Agnoscere et Diligere- 'To Know and To Love', provides students with a tangible goal to strive for.
 This simple phrase powerfully sets the tone for the journey that lies ahead.

 The Future Ahead